openlab-at-city-tech/openlab/wp-content/plugins/ml-slider/readme.txt

 Yes, you can build Elementor slides and Beaver Builder slideshows.
 You can create Visual Composer sliders and Divi slideshows.
 No matter what page-builder plugin you use, MetaSlider will work for you whenever you need to build slide shows.

+= Where do I send security reports? =

+You can email security@metaslider.com.
+You can also submit patches via Wordfence and Patchstack.
+Our Wordfence code is kznqwzcbuliukyojtqqkrzpmmrwmrbry.

 == Screenshots ==

 1. Image slides with MetaSlider